 Coconut Shrimp with Orange-Chili Dipping Sauce

-Easy Coconut Shrimp Recipe
+Easy Recipe for Coconut Shrimp

 We recently were on a little road trip, and the nearest restaurant to our hotel was an Outback Steakhouse.
 My daughter fell in love with their coconut shrimp, and I could put the orange dipping sauce on everything in sight.